If you are interested in applying to any of our academic programs, please visit the School's admissions page for application information.

 The Department of Tropical Medicine welcomes students to join us as Masters Internationalists.
 These students complete their MPH course work on campus, but they also gain vital public health experience through two years of service with the Peace Corps.
 The Peace Corps experience offers a number of personal and professional benefits to public health students, and it also fulfills the practicum requirement of the school.

 The Combined Degree Program allows outstanding BSPH students to combine their undergraduate studies with a public health professional master's degrees at the School of Public Health and Tropical Medicine.
-Students may combine the BSPH with the MPH, MSPH, MHA or MPH&TM.
+Students may combine the BSPH with the MPH, MSPH, or MHA.
 The combined degree typically takes four semesters (including the summer semester) after completion of the BSPH degree.
 The combined degree program allows up to 12 graduate level credits to be completed while an undergraduate which saves approximately one semester.

 For more information, please contact us at firstname.lastname@example.org.